Cytnx-dev/Cytnx/Readme.md

     v0.7.3
     1. [Fix] bug for Get slice does not reduce when dim=1.
     2. [Enhance] checking the memory alloc failing for EL.
+    3. [Change] remove Tensor init assignment op from initializer_list, for conflict with UniTensor init.
+    4. [Enhance] print information for Symmetric UniTensor.
+    5. [Enhance] linalg::ExpM/ExpH support for symmetric UniTensor.
+    6. [Enhance] add UniTensor.get_blocks_qnums() for corresponding qnums for current blocks.
+    7. [Enhance][Safety] add UniTensor.get_blocks_(silent=false) with "silent" option by default pop-up a warning when UniTensor is non-contiguous.

     v0.7.2
     1. [Enhance] Add Tensor.set with Scalar